10 Reasons to Drive to Corpus Christi

 Bar hop along on the beach

-Like most major cities, Corpus Christi is home to a vibrant nightlife teeming with live music venues, dance clubs, cocktail dens, brewpubs, and dives primed and ready to keep the good times rolling for locals and tourists alike.
+Like most major cities, Corpus Christi is home to a vibrant nightlife teeming with live music venues, dance clubs, cocktail dens, brewpubs, and dives primed and ready to keep the good times rolling.
 Microbreweries like Lorelei Brewing Co. and Nueces Brewing Co. are excellent places to kick off the night, and if hitting the club is more your jam, head over to the Bay Area and find a spot to shake that moneymaker within walking distance of the beach.
 Our picks?
 Club Rio and Pure offer a two-fer experience fueled by driving hip-hop beats and Tejano jams, Club 54 for DJ and disco ball vibes, and Whiskey River for a boot-stompin’, honkey-tonkin’ helluva time.